Communication Sciences and Disorders B.S.

 At least 6 hours of electives must be courses numbered 3000 or above.

 |Introduction to Psychology (should be taken if not taken in Area E.)|

 Admission to the Bachelor of Science degree requires regular admission to Georgia Southern University.
 Students must be eligible for MATH 1001 and ENGL 1101.

 Students must maintain an overall grade point average of 2.0.
 Students must also attain a grade of C or better in all required courses in Area F, the major courses, and related field courses.
 Students who receive a D or F in courses in Area F, the major courses, or related field courses are allowed to repeat these courses only once.
 Receiving a D or F in each of these courses more than once will result in dismissal from the Program.
-All students must complete the university exit examination during their last
+All students must complete the program exit examination during the last

 - Students are required to complete a speech, language, and hearing screening administered by the program.